 The double-height windows were designed to enhance the per

-The entire colour wheel palette was selectively introduced in the interiors as well as on the façade as an inexpensive method of Infusing life and vibrancy.
+The entire colour wheel palette was selectively introduced in the interiors as well as on the façade as an inexpensive method of infusing life and vibrancy.

-The double height windows were designed to open alternately to create varying rhythms when open.
+The double-height windows were designed to open alternately to create varying rhythms when open.
 30 per cent of opaque coloured glass usage ensured optimal light penetration as well as created an interesting pattern.
-Four different types of glass colours were used in the façade Classroom / academic area window – Asahi reflective glass – Enhanced lime (top pane); Enhanced aura (bottom pane); Enhanced down (Middle Pane).
+Four different types of glass colours were used in the façade: Classroom/academic area window – Asahi reflective glass – Enhanced lime (top pane); Enhanced aura (bottom pane); Enhanced down (Middle Pane).

-ss were selected for each window at different level based on the reflection and UV value.
+The three different shades of the glass were selected for each window at different level based on the reflection and UV value.
 The top-level window was meant to enable maximum penetration of light and hence the glass was selected accordingly.For the corridor, staircase and other allied areas enhanced down shade was used.

 We faced a lot of challenges in while finalizing the façade material palette.
 Exposed concrete was the first thing that came in our mind, but Mumbai rains and the quality of sand had to be sorted out before we could pin down on exposed concrete.
 The chemicals in concrete react with the rain water creating a thin moss-like film.
 This happens only during the first rain.
 We located a transparent coating that could be applied to the exposed exterior concrete and prevent the chemical reaction.
 Sand issue was sorted out by getting specialized rendering agencies form Gujarat to clean and finish the surface post-construction.